JoleneKearse/runic-code/README.md

 - wrapping lines, and
 - custom styles.

-The last was great as *solarized* looked great, but I could apply a a background colour from my Tailwind config.
+The last was great as *solarized* looked fantastic, but I could apply a background colour from my Tailwind config.

 ```javascript
 const customStyle = {